 - View name – This is the name that will show up in the Views menu to help you identify it.

-- Description — This, again, shows up in the Views menu as an explanation for what the view does.
+- Description – Shows up in the Views menu as an explanation for what the view does.
 Filling it in is optional.

-Under View settings, you want to pick to show Content of the type Article sorted by Newest first.
+Under View settings, pick to show Content of the type Article sorted by Newest first.
 This way, your latest blog post will always be at the top.

 - Create a page – Enable this to have Drupal create an individual page for this view.

-- Page title — The title of the page.
-In this case, a Blog is probably appropriate.
+- Page title – The title of the page.
+“Blog” is probably appropriate.

-- Path — The page’s URL ending.
-Again, a blog is an obvious choice.
-Be sure to make it the same as what you have chosen in the post if you entered anything there.
+- Path – The page’s URL ending.
+Again, “blog” is an obvious choice.
+Be sure to make it the same as what you have chosen in the post URL if you entered anything there.

 - Page display settings – Choose in which format to display posts (grid, HTML list, table, unformatted list) and what part to show (teasers, titles, linked titles, or fields).
 In this case, we went with an Unformatted list and Teasers.